andyarensman/music-transposition/README.md

 # Music Notation Testing

-Will be switching over to ABCjs instead - had more luck with that.
+Will be switching over to ABCjs instead - had more luck using that with React.

 https://github.com/andyarensman/abcjs-react